Executive Summary:

 Do: Plant in large patches.

-It will double the bees’ foraging time if you plant your flowers too far apart.
+Planting your flowers too far apart will double the bees’ foraging time.
 So, always plant in large clusters, only three to five feet apart, giving them plenty of blossoms to work with.

 Do: Plant a wide variety of plant species.